-Google DeepMind, Royal Free London NHS data sharing
+Google DeepMind, Royal Free London rapped for patient data sharing

-Google's DeepMind AI unit and the Royal Free London NHS Foundation Trust are sharing sensitive data, including mental health records and HIV diagnosis, of 1.6 million patients, according to the New Scientist.
+Google's DeepMind AI unit and the Royal Free London NHS Foundation Trust shared sensitive data, including mental health records and HIV diagnosis, of 1.6 million patients.

-The New Scientist later revealed that the two parties had failed to secure approval from the Confidentiality Advisory Group of the Medicines and Healthcare Products Regulatory Agency.
+➕ May 2016.
+The New Scientist revealed that Deepmind had failed to secure approval from the Confidentiality Advisory Group of the Medicines and Healthcare Products Regulatory Agency.

-In July 2017, the UK Information Commissioner's Office ruled that the Royal Free hospital had failed to comply with the UK Data Protection Act when it shared the data, though it did not issue a fine on the basis that there was a lack of guidance for the sector.
+➕ July 2017.
+The UK Information Commissioner's Office ruled that the Royal Free hospital had failed to comply with the UK Data Protection Act when it shared the data, though it did not issue a fine on the basis that there was a lack of guidance for the sector.

-Law firm Mishcon de Reya announced it was to bring a class action lawsuit against Google on behalf of the 1.6 million individuals whose medical records were shared in September 2021.
+➕ September 2021.
+Law firm Mishcon de Reya announced it was to bring a class action lawsuit against Google on behalf of the 1.6 million individuals whose medical records were shared.

-The action was later discontinued and resurrected in May 2022 as a legal action against Google for using the NHS data of 1.6 million Britons 'without their knowledge or consent'.
-The case was again (pdf) dismissed in May 2023.
+➕ May 2022.
+The action was later discontinued and resurrected as a legal action against Google for using the NHS data of 1.6 million Britons 'without their knowledge or consent'.

 Operator: Royal Free London NHS Foundation Trust